A Survivor’s Survival Plan

 - Take the time now to get better acquainted with your financial advisor and confirm that you understand how you are invested and why.
 You’ll also want to master any budgeting software you may be using, if you haven’t already.

-Prepare before the loss
+Prepare Before the Loss

 Planning for widowhood helps you avoid making hasty or uninformed decisions when it happens.
 There are many steps you can take, and a good chance you’ll uncover others along the way.
-The more steps you take now, the more financially, physically and emotionally intact you will emerge after a difficult time.

 Talk: Make it a habit to discuss finances and accounts with your spouse – regularly.
 After just one or two times, you will begin developing a solid plan as a team.
 Involve your financial advisor as topics and tasks become complex.